redhat-et/triton-dev-containers/README.md

 container, you can continue working with your favorite IDE while keeping all building and running tasks isolated within the container.

+This repo provides 2 different flavours of development containers:

+1. Vanilla containers into which a development directory can be mounted.

+1. devcontainers for use with VSCODE.

 ## Prerequisites

 - **Docker** or **Podman**